UCLM-ARCO/uclm-arco.github.io/recipes/content/integrating_metamotionr_with_python.md

 # Overview

-MbientLab is a manufacture of different wearable sensors, an example of this sensors are the **Meta** sensors family, which is formed by different wearable devices like **MetaTracker**, **MetaMotionC** and **MetaMotionR**.
+MbientLab is a manufacture of different wearable devices, an example of these are the **Meta** sensors family, which is formed by different wearable devices like **MetaTracker**, **MetaMotionC** and **MetaMotionR**.
 The Meta family devices are formed by different sensors, like Accelerometers, Gyroscopes, Barometes, etc...
-In this case, we are going to see how to use a Python library for the MetaMotionR, what enable the user to read the sensors of this device.
+In this case, we are going to see how to use a Python library for the MetaMotionR, which enable the user to read the sensors of this device.
 The measures that can be read with the Library are the **acceleration**, **motion**, **tap**, **step counter** by an Accelerometer and the **rotation** by a Gyroscope.